 Speech Pathologists work together with teachers to plan and implement a range of evidence based oral language strategies in the following key learning areas:

 Words in local Aboriginal language are shared throughout the learning experiences.
 This creates an awareness and appreciation of the language.
 It encourages meaningful learning of local culture and history and works towards building students cultural identity.

 Following initial training, professional mentoring sessions are undertaken over a specially designed virtual interface developed by National ICT Australia (NICTA).

-The NICTA interface has been designed to be highly motivating, child friendly and culturally inclusive, at the same time providing state of the art audio and video, working across all platforms.
+The COVIU interface has been designed to be highly motivating, child friendly and culturally inclusive, at the same time providing state of the art audio and video, working across all platforms.
 It can be used for remote speech pathology intervention, staff training and ongoing mentoring.